 So what’s going on?
 Why has it attracted so much attention?

 I think the clue is in the quote tweets.
-They’re almost all hostile.
+They’re almost all hostile, and Twitter is a rage engine.
 Most fall into one of two categories: either words to the effect “What’s your problem with this trivial courtesy?
 Get a life!” or else “Ha ha nasty TERF bigots deserve to feel excluded and fearful.”
 I’ve done a rough-and-ready analysis, sorting about the hundred or so of these quote tweets into categories.
 I counted 66 that fell into the “ha ha nasty terven” category, 26 into the “harmless courtesy” camp – plus two that agreed with the original tweet and a few I couldn’t easily classify.

 This type of response was well represented in the sample I looked at.
 Here’s a typical one: